 With the Australian Open and AFLW in full swing, and the National Basketball League and A-League soccer nearing the business ends of their respective seasons, sports fans in Melbourne have every reason to be excited.
 However, as the pandemic continues to affect crowd sizes and venue capacities, it is not always easy to get to a game in person.
 As Melbournians know far too well, even a sold-out event can quickly turn into a game with no spectators.

 Luckily, there are plenty of ways to catch all the action of your favourite sport from the comfort of your own couch.
-Here is our guide to watching sport from home.
+Here is our guide to watching sports from home.

 We are fortunate in Australia that live sport is covered well by the free-to-air networks, with many of the major sporting codes being broadcast on one of the standard tv channels.
 Most networks have multiple channels to choose from - Channel 7, 7mate, 7Two - so it is important to check beforehand exactly which one is showing the big game.
 But to give you an idea, here are the main channels and the sports they cover: